-Residential floors are provided with comprehensive instruction on actions to be taken in the event of fire.
-Fire action notices are displayed prominently opposite/adjacent lift doors although fire action notices were missing on some floors.
+Each residential floor is provided with comprehensive instruction on actions to be taken in the event of fire.
+Fire action notices are displayed prominently opposite/adjacent lift doors.

 23.3.
 Is emergency evacuation/safe condition signage provided within communal areas?